Connected algebraic groups acting on three-dimensional Mori fibrations: Preliminaries

 In case~\ref{StablyRatisRat}, we denote by $\psi$ a birational map $\psi\colon \p^{n}\dasharrow Y\times\p^m$, with $n=m+2$ and write $\pi\colon Y\times \p^m\to Y$ the first projection.
 As $\psi$ is birational, the differential map of $\pi\circ \psi\colon \p^n\dasharrow Y$ is surjective at a general point of $\p^n$.

-In case~\ref{BaseMfsRatisRat}, we denote by $\psi\colon \p^n\dasharrow X$ a birational map and denote by $\pi\colon X\to Y$ the Mori fibration, which is a conic bundle.
-Since a regular conic over an arbitrary field of characteristic $\neq 2$ is always smooth, a general fibre of $\pi$ is smooth (see \cite{MS03} for examples in characteristic $2$ of conic bundles whose general fibres are non reduced), and so as above the differential map of $\pi\circ \psi\colon \p^n\dasharrow Y$ is surjective at a general point of $\p^n$.
+In case~\ref{BaseMfsRatisRat}, we denote by $\psi\colon \p^n\dasharrow X$ a birational map and by $\pi\colon X\to Y$ the Mori fibration, which is a conic bundle since $Y$ is a surface.
+There is a dense open subset $Y'$ of $Y$ over which $\pi$ is flat (by generic flatness) and its fibres are geometrically regular (see \cite[Proposition 9.3.16]{Liu02} and \cite{MS03} for examples in characteristic $2$ of conic bundles whose a general fibre is non-reduced).
+Hence $\pi$ is smooth over $Y'$ (\cite[Chapter~I\!I, Theorem~10.2]{Har77}), and so the differential map of $\pi\circ \psi\colon \p^n\dasharrow Y$ is surjective at a general point of $\p^n$.

 In both cases, taking a general plane $P\subseteq \p^n$, the restriction of $\psi$ yields a dominant rational map $f\colon P\dasharrow Y$ with a surjective differential map for a general $s \in P$.
-Therefore, \cite[\S 5.5, Theorem]{Hum75} implies that $f$ is a separable morphism, that is, the induced field extension $\k(Y) \hookrightarrow \k(P)\simeq \k(\p^2)$ is separable, and thus $Y$ is rational by Castelnuovo's theorem \cite[\S 1]{Zar58}. \end{proof}
+Therefore, \cite[\upshape\S 5.5, Theorem]{Hum75} implies that $f$ is a separable morphism, that is, the induced field extension $\k(Y) \hookrightarrow \k(P)\simeq \k(\p^2)$ is separable, and thus $Y$ is rational by Castelnuovo's theorem \cite[\upshape\S 1]{Zar58}. \end{proof}

 \begin{corollary} \item \begin{enumerate} \item For each $n \geq 1$ and each $d\in \{n,n-1,n-2\}$, two tori of dimension $d$ in the Cremona group $\Bir(\p^n)$ are conjugate. \item For each $n\in \{1,2,3\}$, two additive groups are conjugate in the Cremona group $\Bir(\p^n)$. \end{enumerate} \end{corollary} \begin{proof} Follows from Corollary~\ref{Coro:ConjclassToriAdd} and Proposition~\ref{Prop:RatRat}\ref{StablyRatisRat}. \end{proof}